 Incentives are everything!
 People will act when an incentive is offered to them.
 Advertise that you will give a gift card to the first five bidders on an item, provide a coupon for people who register to bid, or set a low starting price for one or two items to get traffic for the rest of your items.
 Of course, these incentives might not be possible for you depending on your budget and the value of your goods.
 Think about what is in your capacity to incentivize people to bid!

 And there you have it!
-We hope that these tips will help as you get ready to hold your online auction.
+We hope that these tips will help you when planning your online auction marketing in order to hold a successful online auction.
 Best of luck!

 WE CAN HELP!
 CHECK OUT OUR SERVICES